nqazimn/ETL_netflix_movie_db/README.md

 * movie_writers_df.csv
 * movie_metadata_transformed.csv

-Created a `SQL` database named "ETL_project" in pgAdmin4 and wrote a query to create tables for each of the three transformed CSVs.
-Needed to reformat the "revenue" column in the `metadata` table from `FLOAT` to `NUMERIC(18,1)` due to repeated errors in reading the flie.
+Created a `SQL` database named `ETL_project` in pgAdmin4 and wrote a query to create tables for each of the three transformed CSVs.
+Needed to reformat the `revenue` column in the `metadata` table from `FLOAT` to `NUMERIC(18,1)` due to repeated errors in reading the file.

 Joined the `metadata` and `credits` tables on the common `id` and `movie_id` columns, then joined the resulting view with the `titles` table on the common `title` columns.